laplantes/SPRestAssist/README.md

 >- url: [required] the url of the base SharePoint site
 >- list: [required] list or library name
 >- data: [required] object containing column names and values stringified
+>- verbose: [optional] boolean determines weather the returned metadata will be verbose or minimal (minimal is default)

 [For information about eTags see the Microsoft Documentation](https://docs.microsoft.com/en-us/sharepoint/dev/sp-add-ins/complete-basic-operations-using-sharepoint-rest-endpoints)